 How Often Should You Clean Your Air Fryer?

 Ideally, you should clean your air fryer after each use.
-Because it uses oil to cook food, grease and oil build-up will eventually collect in the machine, which can cause your air fryer to heat food less efficiently, consume more energy, and require a way more intense clean to get rid of the built-up particles down the line.
-If you clean it after each use, it will prevent grease and grime from building up.
+Because it uses fine oil droplets to cook the food, grease and oil build-up will eventually collect in the machine.
+If you allow too much build-up to accumulate, your air fryer will eventually heat food less efficiently, consume more energy, and require a way more intense cleaning to get rid of the built-up particles down the line.
+If you clean it after each use, it will prevent grease and grime from damaging the functionality of your machine.

 That being said, we understand that cleaning your air fryer after each use isn’t realistic, especially if you live a busy life.
-For a quick clean, a light wipe down of the basket will do the job, or simply throw your air fryer basket into the dishwasher.
+For a quick clean, a light wipe-down of the basket with either a wet or dry paper towel or washcloth will do the job well enough.
+Or you can simply throw your air fryer basket into the dishwasher for a nice hands-off, time-saving approach.
 Additionally, we recommend wiping the inside of the air fryer, with the basket removed, at least every 5 uses depending on what types of food you are cooking.
+This helps prevent loose particles and crumbs from traveling near the heating element and from liquids and greases baking onto hard-to-reach areas.

 Follow the instructions below to ensure that your air fryer gets thoroughly cleaned and sanitized after you’ve used it.